Dance music: 1970s

 In 1970, the television show Soul Train premiered featuring famous soul artists who would play or lipsync their hits while the audience danced along.
-Early 70s, Kool and the Gang, Ohio Players, B.T.
+In the early '70s, Kool and the Gang, Ohio Players, and B.T.
 Express were popular funk bands.
 By the mid-1970s, disco had become one of the main genres featured.
 In 1974, Billboard added a Disco Action chart of top hits to its other charts (see List of Billboard number one dance club songs).
 Donna Summer, the Bee Gees, the Village People and Gloria Gaynor gained pop hits.
 Disco was characterized by the use of real orchestral instruments, such as strings, which had largely been abandoned during the 1950s because of rock music.
 In contrast to the 1920s, however, the use of live orchestras in night clubs was extremely rare due to its expense.
 The disco craze reached its peak in the late 1970s when the word "disco" became synonymous with "dance music" and nightclubs were referred to as "discos".